Overview

 Something for everyone!

-Books for suitable for babies, toddlers, and pre- and early-readers are available in the Free to Read zone at each Grandview Kids location.
-At the Oshawa – Main Site, parents and caregivers can also find a selection of resource and reference books specific to a range of topics from child development through to learning strategies.
+Books for suitable for babies, toddlers, and pre- and early-readers are available in the Free to Read zone at our Oshawa Main site.
 There is no cost or due date to return books.
 Books are free for families to keep as long as they wish!

 If you like a book, please take it.
 When you have books you are done with, please bring it back.
 We are always grateful to receive donations of new and previously loved preschool books, in good condition, at our Oshawa location.